Dalya Attar: Maryland Senate

 In January 2025, after state senator Jill P. Carter resigned following her nomination to the Maryland State Board of Contract Appeals, Attar applied to fill the remainder of Carter's term in the Maryland Senate.
 The Baltimore City Democratic Central Committee voted 5–3 to nominate Attar to the seat later that month.
-She was appointed to the seat by Governor Wes Moore and sworn in on January 24, 2025, and is the youngest member of the Maryland Senate as of 2025.
+She was appointed to the seat by Governor Wes Moore and sworn in on January 24, 2025, becoming the first Orthodox Jewish woman to serve in the Maryland Senate and the youngest member of the Maryland Senate as of 2025.